-By default, the output from the job script <scriptname> goes into the current working directory for PBS.
-By default, error output is written to <scriptname>. e<jobid> and the application output is written to <scriptname>. o<jobid>, where <jobid> is a unique number that the workload manager allocates.
+By default, the output from the job script <scriptname> goes into the home directory of the user for Torque, or into the current working directory for PBS Pro.

+By default, error output is written to <scriptname>.e<jobid> and the application output is written to <scriptname>.o<jobid>, where <jobid> is a unique number that the workload manager allocates.
 Specific output and error files can be set using the -o and -e options respectively.
 The error and output files can usefully be concatenated into one file with the -j oe or -j eo options.
 More details on this can be found in the qsub man page.